qzhang503/proteoQ/README.md

 ## Installation

-To install this package, start R (version “4.0”) and enter:
+To install this package, start R (latest version or “4.1.1”) and enter:

 ``` r
 if (!requireNamespace("devtools", quietly = TRUE))